Sbozzolo/Jhuki/README.md

 ## Installation

-The best way to install `PreCactus` is by cloning this repo and using [poetry](https://python-poetry.org/).
-If you have poetry install, just run `poetry install` in the folder where you cloned the repo to install `PreCactus`.
+The best way to install `Jhuki` is by cloning this repo and using [poetry](https://python-poetry.org/).
+If you have poetry install, just run `poetry install` in the folder where you cloned the repo to install `Jhuki`.

 ## Tests

-`PreCactus` comes with a suite of unit tests.
+`Jhuki` comes with a suite of unit tests.
 To run the tests,
 ```sh
 poetry run pytest --cov=./ --cov-report=term
 ```